 Choosing between appliances that do inline or post-processing data deduplication can be difficult, and the answer as to which is the best method for your environment often "it depends."
-To help you decide between
+To help you decide between the competing approaches, here are some general guidelines that you can follow to select the appliance that provides the right data deduplication approach for your environment.

 Data backup time